header 1

 2. Such member must be given fair hearing by the Disciplinary Committee or any committee set up to investigate the allegation.

-1. The Members in a General Meeting may impeach any of its officials found to have abused her position or if such Officer has committed any act found to be detrimental to the interest of the Association or which is capable of tarnishing the image of the Association.
+1. The Members in General Meeting may remove from office any of its officials found to have abused her position or if such officer has committed any act found to be detrimental to the interest of the Association or which is capable of tarnishing the image of the Association.

-1. At least two-third (2/3) of members present at a meeting vote in favour of the impeachment.
+1. At least two-third (2/3) of members present at a meeting vote in favour of the impeachment removal.

-3. Notice of the intended impeachment must be sent to the members at least 15days before the meeting.
+3. Notice of the intended removal must be sent to the members of the association at least 15days before the meeting.

 1. Derivation: